 1. BEST ALL AROUND: Star Brite Non-Skid Deck Cleaner

-Painted decks and composite decks require a gentle cleaner like Star Brite Non-Skid Deck Cleaner, which contains non-caustic chelating detergents, but still enables you to eliminate spills and dirt without scrubbing.
-Note that while Star Brite is manufactured as a deck cleaning product for boats, it’s gentle formulation makes it a great choice for homeowners as well.
+Painted decks and composite decks require a gentle cleaner like Star Brite Non-Skid Deck Cleaner, which contains non-caustic chelating detergents but still helps you eliminate spills and dirt without scrubbing.
+Note that while Star Brite is manufactured as a deck cleaning product for boats, it’s gentle formulation makes it a great choice for residential decks as well.
 The premixed liquid can be applied to a wet deck either with a pump sprayer or a soft deck brush.
 Even after you rinse it away, the cleaner leaves a microscopic layer of polymer protection to help repel stains and spills in the future.
 One gallon cleans and treats a deck up to 1,000 square feet.

 2. BEST FOR WOOD DECKS: Woodrich Cleaner & Brightener for Wood Decks

-If looking to restore a weathered wood deck to its original color, you won’t go wrong with the Woodrich Cleaner & Brightener Kit for Wood Decks.
+If you’re looking to restore a weathered wood deck to its original color, Woodrich Cleaner & Brightener Kit for Wood Decks is a worthy option.
 The kit comes with two powder products, which blend easily with water: a cleaner to be used first for removing grime and dirt, and a brightener, used second, for bleaching grayed wood.
 Both products can be sprayed on or applied with a deck brush, followed by rinsing with the garden hose.
 The kit treats decks up to 750 square feet.

 3. BEST FOR MOLD AND MILDEW: Wet & Forget Moss Mold Mildew Cleaner

-Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner.
-It comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
+Wet-and-Forget Moss, Mold, and Mildew Cleaner comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
 Simply saturate the wood decking evenly and let it dry on its own—no scrubbing or even mopping required.
-Mildewcide in the solution will kill and remove any existing mold, and help prevent future mold, moss, and mildew growth.
-One gallon treats up to 2,250 square feet, it comes in a four-pack.
+Mildewcide in the solution works to kill and remove any existing mold, while also helping to prevent future mold, moss, and mildew growth.
+One gallon treats up to 2,250 square feet.